Christmas Activities For Kids

 Quick Start: Snip A Peek-A-Boo Christmas Picture

 This quick snipping activity can add interest to a Christmas picture – great for a Christmas card or for decorations!
+This is a sweet Christmas activity for preschoolers.

 Materials needed: Christmas picture (we used old Christmas cards), green construction paper for “grass”